Zaperex/backstage/packages/create-app/templates/dynamic-features-next-app/packages/app/README.md

 using the new frontend system.
 Feel free to experiment locally or within your fork by adding features and module federation bundles to this frontend, to try things out.

-Our goal is to eventually amend the create-app flow of the CLI, such that a production ready version of a frontend skeleton is made alongside the backend app.
-Until then, feel free to experiment here!

 ## Development

 To run the example frontend, first go to the project root and run